-I clearly survived but to be honest, it was a tough period.
+I clearly survived but to be honest, it wasn’t a walk in the park.
 During my first major operation, some risks were realised resulting in a much longer stay in hospital and some effects are still present today.
-Many of the risks involved the dissection of desmopasia (fibrosis from NETs) around the aortic area (read more here).
-The planned 10 day stay was extended to 19 due to a suspected infection (elevated white blood cell count) and a post operative seroma (a pool of ‘liquid’) which was causing some pain.
+Many of the risks involved the dissection of desmoplasia (fibrosis from NETs) around the aortic area (read more here).
+The planned 10 day stay was extended to 19 due to a suspected infection (elevated white blood cell count) and a post operative seroma (a pool of ‘liquid’) which was causing pain (read about this here).
 The white blood cell count eventually settled down but for the post operative seroma, I was subjected to a CT guided needle aspiration which was great fun to watch.
-Fortunately for this short notice and risky procedure, I was in the hands of one of the best Interventional Radiologists in the country.
+Fortunately for this short notice and risky procedure, I was in the hands of one of the best Interventional Radiologists in the country (more luck).
 Some six weeks after discharge, a follow-up scan spotted Pulmonary Emboli (blood clots) on one of my lungs and I’ve been on blood thinning treatment ever since.
 I returned to the same surgeon’s table 4 months later for a liver resection using laparoscopic techniques (keyhole).
-Again the risks were explained but it was a breeze and I was home after 6 days.
+Again the risks were explained but in the end it was a breeze compared to my first encounter and I was home after 6 days.

-Almost 8 years on from diagnosis, I’m certain the two major surgeries have played a big part in keeping me alive and as well as can be expected.
+Since my diagnosis in 2010, I’m certain the two major surgeries have played a big part in keeping me alive and as well as can be expected, despite the consequences of the treatment.
+Given the extent of my disease, the decision to cut or not to cut was probably easier than some.
+One thing I’m also certain about is that without a diagnosis and therapeutic intervention, I would have eventually ‘keeled over’ and died or at best presented as an emergency.
 For me surgery remains the The Gift that keeps on Giving.
-If you have time, I also published a blog Surgery for NETs – Chop Chop! which contains links to surgeons talking about surgery for Neuroendocrine Cancer.
-There are also links to some surgical videos – I personally found them fascinating.
+If you have time, I also published an article Surgery for NETs – Chop Chop! which contains links to surgeons talking about surgery for Neuroendocrine Cancer.
+There are also links to some surgical videos.

 Thanks for reading